Work/Energy Problem with Friction

 The audience for a speech will determine the topic and formality

 of the speech.
 Know and analyze the audience for a speech with tips from a communications specialist in this video.
 Make sure you have a good sense of your audience-they are important for delivery-what is the situation like?
 Present yourself as your audience expects.
 (1:29)

 5 Tips for Public Speaking

 This movie features a speaker explaining 5 tips that will help your presentation be its best.
 1. Know your material 2.
 Wardrobe 3.
 Good Hygiene 4.
 Use humor 5.
 Speak with clarity and conviction.
 The video also contains suggestions for gaining and keeping the attention of an audience. ( 1:35)

 Great speakers learn from other public speakers.
 Learn about

 giving great public speeches with a demonstration from a communications specialist in this video.

 Five Most Common Back to School Fears

 A CBS mini-special, this news broadcast goes over the fears that many students have when going back to school.
 A parent magazine editor goes over these fears and how to overcome them.
 Just for primary and elementary.
 Some interesting ideas such as taking a picture of child with teacher.
 A four minute video.
-Good for parents as well as teachers who might not have thought of things such as students fear of getting hungry.
+Good for parents as well as teachers who might not have thought of things such as a student's fear of getting hungry.